microsoft/FHIR-Analytics-Pipelines/FhirToDataLake/docs/Data-Mapping.md

 Each EXTERNAL TABLE is linked to all Parquet files for a specific resource type.
 They have names such as ```"[fhir].[{resource type name}]"```.

-EXTERNAL TABLE can directly parse nested data in Parquet files.
-Nested data is expanded to the leaf field, but it can't handle parse repeated data in Parquet files.
-Columsn are defined and linked to the repeated root field.
-It automatically wraps them into single JSON string when they are queried.
+EXTERNAL TABLE can directly parse nested data in Parquet files, so nested data is expanded to the leaf field.
+But it can't parse repeated data in Parquet files, Synapse workspace automatically wraps repeated columns into single JSON string when they are queried.

 1. Columns for leaf fields.

+    ```sql
+    [text.id] NVARCHAR(4000),
+    [text.extension] NVARCHAR(MAX),
+    [text.status] NVARCHAR(64),
+    [text.div] NVARCHAR(MAX)
+    ```

     ```javascript
     {